therion23/sinhika/doc/README.md

 Given the fact that you are not likely to run this on a shared server, this is not considered a security hole.

 On a standard sinhika installation, everything happens in /usr/local the way described above.
-Also, the daemon processes run as a plain mortal user, which you have to pick by yourself.
+Also, the daemon processes run as a plain mortal user, which you have to pick by yourself - and obviously add to the staff and audio groups.